-3 Ways to Manipulate Fatigue for Bodybuilding Success
+3 Ways to Manipulate Muscle Fatigue for Hypertrophy

 All athletes deal with fatigue, but bodybuilders need to use it to their advantage as much as possible.
 How do you know if you’re working hard enough in the gym and hitting your growth potential?
 Do you even pay attention to your rest intervals?

 Joseph Lucero, owner of Harvesting Strength, is a powerlifter and strongman coach with years of practical S&C experience in high school, collegiate, and professional settings.
 Check out his top 3 methods for maximizing your fatigue and muscle gains: lower your rest times, use proper exercise selection, and try different training modalities.

 About six months ago, a training client asked me, “Hey, is there any way we can speed up the workouts?
 I feel like I’m in the gym for 2-3 hours at a time.”

 Now for some of us, that doesn’t seem to be the worst case scenario, but if you’ve got a family to be responsible for, it can feel like every minute of every day is accounted for.
 He was concerned his workouts were taking too long, so I broke down his workouts and asked him one simple question…